kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ```

-In this code, in the Click event, the value is retrieved in Text.value, and the value is checked using regular expressions.
+In the anove code, inside the `click` event, the value is retrieved from Text.value, and is checked using regular expressions.
-If the result of the check is not full-width, the error message is displayed and the process is interrupted.
+If the result of the check is not a full-width, the error message is displayed and the process is interrupted.

-The error message is used to display the Text `error`  The property.
+The `error` property is used to display the error message.

-When you initialize the message (hide the error message), you can write it in a concise manner, because only an empty string is assigned to Text.error.
+When you initialize the message (error message is hidden), you can write it in a concise manner as you will only need to assign an empty string to Text.error property.

 ![search_box_error](assets/v1_search_box_error.png)

 ## Conclusion

-How did it work?
+How is it working out for you?
-We hope you will experience smarter kintone development than ever before using the evolved kintone UI Component.
+We hope you will a better kintone development experience than ever before using the new kintone UI Component library.

 > This article will be reviewed by kintone and Google Chrome as of February, 2021.
 > In addition, the version of kintone UI Component that is used for customization is v0.7.4 and v1.0.0.